dresswithpockets/dresswithpockets.github.io/_drafts/ssm-gotchas.md

 ## Stop Using SSH

-SSH is difficult to administer at scale, especially in infrastructures that already have other systems of providing IAM for access to resources.
-Instances shouldnt be generally accessible to the internet.
-So, you usually have to maintain additional infrastructure to facilitate SSH'ing into instances, such as internet-facing bastions or a VPN.
+SSH is difficult to administer at scale, especially in infrastructures with other systems providing IAM for access to resources.
+Instances shouldn't be generally accessible to the internet.
+You usually must maintain additional infrastructure to facilitate SSH'ing into instances, such as internet-facing bastions or a VPN.

 SSM Sessions are proxied through the AWS SSM service.
-No more port 22; no more internet-facing bastions; no more VPN-just-for-ssh.
+No more port 22, no more internet-facing bastions, no more VPN-just-for-ssh.

 If you already use SSH, with bastions in your infra, I recommend the following after fully switching over to SSM:
 1. Configure a "recovery" SSH key
-  - ideally, this key is rotated regularly, and after every use
+  - ideally, this key is rotated regularly and after every use
 1. Configure a "recovery" bastion ASG (or your favourite auto-scaling service), and keep it at 0 scale
   - ideally, this would only ever be scaled in in response to the rare SSM outage
 1. Scale in all other bastions

 ## Make Your Own Tooling

-If you already have an internal CLI tool or a pool of internal scripts, I highly recommend adding common SSM operations to it.
-Virtually every operation I describe below is made simpler by tooling we maintain.
+If you already have an internal CLI tool or a pool of internal scripts, I recommend adding common SSM operations.
+Virtually every operation I describe below is made simpler by the tooling we maintain.

 ## Account Wide SSM Settings